pilotmoon/popclipweb/site/kb/mas.md

   edition, you will receive updates automatically through the in-app update mechanism.
 Make sure that "Check for Updates" is enabled in the PopClip preferences.

+- **Are there any differences between the MAS and Standalone editions?**
+  <br>There are no functional differences between the MAS and Standalone
+  editions.
+They are both built from the exact same codebase.
+Only the method of distribution is different.

 - **How can I tell which edition of PopClip I have?**<br>In the PopClip preferences window, the About pane shows the edition of PopClip you are using.